• Skip to main content

 • Author

-Home » vocabulary » Kami in Japanese is mainly used in the three different ways, explained
+Home » nouns » Kami has three different meanings in Japanese, explained

 August 27, 2019 By Masaki Mori